usnistgov/accessTime/README.md

 # Building and Instally the Package Locally

-To build and install the package
+To build and install the package, clone this repository and run the following from the root of the git repository :

 ```
-python setup.py install
+pip install .
 ```

 # Radio Interface Firmware